etorreborre/registry/doc/motivation.md

 In summary there are advantages to manually assembling functions:

- - we don't need any fancy typelevel technique, just good old Haskell 98 functions
+ - we don't need any fancy type-level technique, just good old Haskell 98 functions
- - we are as flexible as we want and can specify exactly which behaviour is needed where
+ - we are as flexible as we want and can specify exactly which behavior is needed where
  - unit testing is straightforward, just call a function directly with its arguments

 But there are obvious drawbacks: